Looking for the best things to do and see in Boston? Here’s my guide to the must visit landmarks and attractions in Boston, for your bucket list.

 Launched in 1797, Old Ironsides is the oldest commissioned warship afloat in the world.
 The ship’s nicknamed derived from the fact that the British cannonballs appeared to bounce of her impenetrable hull.

 The ship that survived British attacks is now a free museum.
 Tours are led by active duty sailors.
 You’ll go below deck and see what life on a ship was like in the 1800s.
 There’s a lot to absorb here, which may advocate for starting your Freedom Trail hike at Bunker Hill rather than Boston Commons.

 I hope you’ve enjoyed my guide to the best must visit landmarks and attractions in Boston.
 You may enjoy these other New England travel guides:

-If you'd like to visit Boston's must see sites, pin it for later.
+If you’d like to visit Boston’s must visit landmarks, pin it for later.